davecra/easyEWS/README.md

 # Usage
 This section is covers how to use easyEws.
 The following functions are available to call:

+* [sendMailItem](#sendMailItem) - creates an email to multiple recipients, with or without attachments and sends it
 * [sendPlainTextEmailWithAttachment](#sendPlainTextEmailWithAttachment) - creates a new emails message with a single attachment and sends it
 * [getMailItemMimeContent](#getMailItemMimeContent)- gets the mail item as raw MIME data
 * [updateEwsHeader](#updateEwsHeader) - Updates the headers in the mail item